Aberdeen Mosque and Islamic Centre

 The Aberdeen Mosque and Islamic Centre (AMIC) is a Sunni mosque, located in Aberdeen, Scotland, in the United Kingdom.
 It is the largest mosque and Islamic centre in the North East of Scotland, and operates two sites within Aberdeen.
-The Aberdeen Central Mosque site is located on Frederick Street Aberdeen AB24 5HY.
-The original AMIC Spital Mosque site is located at the Spital, AB24 3JD (near the University) and is still operating as a mosque for locals and students.
+The Aberdeen Central Mosque site is located on Frederick Street, and another older mosque operating for locals and students is located on Spital near the University of Aberdeen.

 Purpose

 Registered as a charitable, non-profitable, non-political organisation, the purpose of AMIC is to hold congregational prayers and Islamic religious activities, with provision of free religious services to members of the Muslim community relating to Islamic marriage, birth, death and burial in accordance with Scottish law.
 AMIC also aims to promote unity and provide channels for better communication and understanding between the Muslims and non Muslims in the area.
 The mosque contributes to the local community by promoting and participating in projects related to areas of social concern.

 Occasionally, AMIC, as well as other mosques in Aberdeen, host various types of open days to accommodate and provide some insight for the wider community.